recalledz/project-start/docs/18-properties.md

 21.4 Travel Speed

-Determines movement speed on the world map.
+Determines travel speed on the world map.

 Formula: